fabioandrealves/device_explorer/README.md

-# device_explorer
+# dishes_explorer

-A Device explorer project.
+A Dishes explorer project.

 ## Getting Started

-Discover the main features of a cell phone and see the user's experience when using the device.
+Discover the dishes on the restaurant app.